It usually occurs two weeks after the first day of the last menstrual period.

 Recently, members of the UK parliament voted in favor of the legalization of mitochondrial donation, a form of IVF that could prevent the transmission of serious genetic diseases from mother to offspring.

-The complete genetic code can be scanned for mutations Genetic scientists have used a new technique that allows the whole genome of FIV embryos to be scanned by cells from 10 biopsies.
+The complete genetic code can be scanned for mutations.
+Genetic scientists have used a new technique that allows the whole genome of FIV embryos to be reviewed by cells from 10 biopsies.